cutefishaep/AeNux/README.md

 ## 📄 License

-This project is licensed for educational and personal use exclusively.
+This project is licensed for **educational and personal use** exclusively.
 Commercial redistribution or unauthorized use is strictly prohibited.

 **Copyright Notice:**
 This repository does not contain any proprietary software, plugins, or copyrighted material.
 Users are responsible for obtaining legitimate copies of all required software components.

+> **Additional Notice:**
+> Certain third-party files (e.g., Microsoft DLLs, Wine, Winetricks, VC Redist) remain under the ownership and license of their respective copyright holders.

 ---